 Brush 6 | Smudge

 This brush has extremely short and dense bristles to pick up a very concentrated amount of eyeshadow.
-This is great for setting liner or when you want to use eyeshadow as your liner.
+This is great for setting liner, smudging to soften eyeliner, or when you want to use eyeshadow as your liner.

 At the outer corner of my lid, I place the brush up and out (instead of smudging into my lash line), to create a lifted look to my eyes.